Inheritance tax reforms for UK non-doms

 For individuals below the age of 20, the test is modified such that an individual will be a long-term resident if they have been UK tax resident during at least 50% of the tax years since their birth.

 When an individual comes to or leaves the UK part way through a tax year, they may qualify to split the tax year into a UK tax resident part and non-UK tax resident part if certain conditions are met.
-Split years will be treated as full years of UK tax residence for the purposes of the long-term resident test.
+Split years are treated as full years of UK tax residence for the purposes of the long-term resident test.

 - The tail is three tax years where the period of UK residence is between 10-13 years, or